huss-osman/linux-fundamentals/linux/fundamentals/environment-variables.md

 # Environment Variables

 ## Overview

-Environment variables are key-value pairs used by the operating system and applications to store configuration values.
+**Environment variables** are key-value pairs used by the operating system and applications to store configuration values.
 They allow programs to behave differently depending on the environment without changing the underlying code.

-They are commonly used in DevOps to manage configuration, paths, and sensitive values.
+They are commonly used in **DevOps** to manage configuration, control system **paths**, and store sensitive values such as credentials or API keys.

 ---